-A parent or guardian will obtain an application from the high school.
+A parent or guardian will obtain an application form the Pupil Personnel Department.
 Parent/guardian must have legal proof of the student's age (birth certificate, baptismal certificate, drivers license, etc.) and Social Security number.

 The student's employer and a physician must complete the application.
+A free physical is conducted weekly by the district physician at Coughlin High School in the nurse's office.
 When completed the application must be returned to the Pupil Personnel Office and the working permit will be issued.